DiPA: Probabilistic Multi-Modal Interactive Prediction for Autonomous Driving: Experiments

 \subsection{Revised implementation of Multiple-Futures Prediction}

 MFP~\cite{tang2019multiple} is a useful baseline as it is an accurate method based on a GMM, allowing comparison on each of the evaluation measures.
 A limitation of MFP is that it has been implemented using local lane-based coordinates, which are suitable for highway driving involving mostly parallel lanes.
-This representation is not directly generalisable to more complex scenarios involving intersections, roundabouts and other non-parallel topology.
+This representation is not directly generalisable to more complex scenarios involving intersections, roundabouts and other non-parallel topology, as are used in INTERACTION.

-Experiments on INTERACTION require global coordinates, and to examine the effect of changing from local to global coordinates we implement a global coordinate approach on NGSIM (\textit{MFP-global}).
-For consistency with local coordinates, each instance is re-framed to be centered on the last observed position and and rotated on the orientation of the central agent.
-A revised neighbour grid is used to run MFP on INTERACTION, which includes more varied road topologies than NGSIM.
+In order to use global coordinates, for consistency each instance is re-framed to be centered on the last observed position and rotated on the orientation of the central agent.
+A revised neighbour grid is used to allow MFP to operate on widely varying road topologies.
 MFP represents neighbours using a $13\times3$ grid of positions in the central and neighbouring lanes, based on distances from the central agent.
 A comparable neighbour grid is produced based on the central and neighbouring lane patches corresponding with the central agent.
 All following and preceding lane patches from the central lane patch(es) represent the central lane, and similarly for the neighbouring lanes.
-Grid spacing distances for each neighbour agent are found based on the nearest midline path, using the progress distance of the neighbour agent relative to the central agent to define the position in the neighbour grid.
-This defines a neighbour grid similar to that used in MFP, and implements the \textit{MFP-Lanelet2} method (also using global coordinates).
+Grid spacing distances for each neighbour agent are found based on the nearest midline path, using the progress distance of the neighbour agent relative to the central agent.
+This defines a neighbour grid similar to that used in MFP, and implements the \textit{MFP-general} method.